djragsdale/global.hackathon/Teams/JustDevIt/ABOUT.md

 4 guys who studied Computer Science at Anderson University in Anderson, IN.

 Languages we know
-COBOL, Prolog, Perl, Lua, Haskell, Action Script, C#, Vb script, SQL, Entity framework
+COBOL, Prolog, Perl, Lua, Haskell, Action Script, C#, Vb script, Lisp, smalltalk

 What we like to do / mad skillz:
 Video games, writing code and eating pizza, metalurgy forging, fencing, candle making, bench press 450